Step-by-step instructions to install Pi Node on Linux.

 grep -nE 'volumes:|docker_volumes|/opt/stellar|/var/log/supervisor' ./docker-compose.yml

-2) Stop your existing node (and back up volumes)
+Step 2: Stop your existing node

 docker compose down

-cp -a docker_volumes docker_volumes.backup
+cp -a <docker_volumes> <docker_volumes.backup>

-3) Initialize your node with the CLI (re-using existing config)
+Step 3: Initialize your node with the CLI (re-using existing config)

 pi-node initialize

-pi-node initialize --pi-folder "$HOME/pi-node" --docker-volumes "./docker_volumes/mainnet" --node-seed "<seed>" --postgres-password "<password>" --start-node
+pi-node initialize --pi-folder "$HOME/pi-node" --docker-volumes "./docker_volumes/mainnet" --node-private-key "<seed>" --postgres-password "<password>" --start-node

-pi-node status
+pi-node status # Check node status

-• Always keep your NODE_SEED secret.
+Note: Always keep your NODE_SEED secret.
 Do not share it.

 Pi Network